Camborne Redruth Community Hospital

 Protected mealtimes

 The ward has protected mealtimes between midday and 2pm, and from 5pm to 6.30pm.
 No visitors are allowed during these times.
+Please arrange this with the ward manager.

 How to contact your relative